 The National Career Readiness Certification is a portable credential that promotes career development and skill attainment for the individual and confirms to employers that an individual possesses basic workplace skills.
-National Career Readiness Certification participants are assessed in Reading for Information, Applied Mathematics, and Locating Information.
-Based on assessment results, customers may take the nationally recognized ACT WorkKeys® Assessment and earn a Bronze, Silver, Gold or Platinum certificate that will demonstrate proficiency in these areas.
+National Career Readiness Certification participants are assessed in Applied Mathematics, Workplace Documents, and Graphic Literacy.
+Based on assessment results, customers may earn the certification by completing the nationally recognized ACT WorkKeys® Assessment and earn a Bronze, Silver, Gold or Platinum certificate that will demonstrate proficiency in these areas.